Public Health and Recreation Department

 Special Session Program Information

-Academic Programs offered through Special Session are operated by the College of International and Extended Studies (IES).
+Academic Programs offered through Special Session are operated by the College of Professional and Global Education (CPGE).
 Registration and enrollment in a Special Session course or program must use the special session application form and will follow special session fee and course schedules.
 Note that regular session students seeking to enroll simultaneously in a special session course or program will trigger a separate and additional set of fees.
 This may require an additional enrollment appointment from the Registrar and it may have implications for financial aid status or requirements.
 Please visit the IES website for more information.

 |Graduation Writing Assessment Requirement|